The Solution to Pollution is Dilution

 The Chemical Engineers really like this expression.
 There are some really nasty pollutants, and if you want to call them pollutants too, long 1/2-life radioactive materials, that take a hell of a lot of dilution to be safe, which we're really better off not creating in the first place.
 Most times this "solution" works though, at least in the long run.

 There's been some BS written about that E. Palestine, Ohio derailment and mess of pollutants released from those on the right even.
 I do get that what they see is a government that doesn't care* about ACTUAL down-to-earth (and into the water and sky) pollution that has hurt a town full of White people**.
-This is while for decades now, the ctrl-left especially has spent many orders of magnitude more money, screwed with the whole energy sector of the economy, and caused little children and mindless adults tons of worry on, for, and about a non-existent problem, that Climate Crisis™.
+This is while for decades now, the ctrl-left especially has spent many orders of magnitude more money, screwing with the whole energy sector of the economy, and caused little children and mindless adults tons of worry on, for, and about a non-existent problem, that Climate Crisis™.
 We discussed this great distortion in priorities here yesterday.

 I'm hearing my wife quoting people telling their anti-Social Media friends to not buy food from Ohio, don't buy bottled water from anywhere around, etc., etc. First of all, I had to explain to her that Ohio is not a big irrigation State.
 They get plenty of rain, unlike the western Great Plains.